-PTS Consulting delivers world-class IT and AV consultancy services to the Iconic Aquatic Centre and Velodrome for the London 2012 Olympics
+PTS Consulting delivers world-class IT and AV consultancy services to the Iconic Aquatic and Velodrome for the London 2012 Olympics

 Reporting ultimately to the Olympic Delivery Authority (ODA), PTS Consulting was appointed as part of the design teams for two of the most prestigious and iconic permanent venues in the 2012 Olympic Park.
 We were approached initially by Zaha Hadid Architects (ZHA) for the London Aquatics Centre (LAC) and subsequently by BDSP Services Engineers for the Velodrome to act as Multimedia and ICT Consultants.
 Both of our clients had won architectural competitions to design these venues.